 Kick off your day at any hour with a strong coffee at Origo, offering some of the best brews in the city.
-Conveniently positioned nearby the Old Centre, it opens up the possibility to visit the imposing Palace of the Parliament before the crowds show up and head over to the Cișmigiu Gardens for a stroll or a game of chess with the locals.
+Conveniently positioned near the Old Centre, it opens up the possibility to visit the imposing Palace of the Parliament before the crowds show up and head over to the Cișmigiu Gardens for a stroll or a game of chess with the locals.
 If the former option holds the most appeal, do not miss Domnița Bălașa, one of Bucharest’s most beautiful churches.

 Alternatively, start your 24-hour adventure in Piața Amzei, where plenty of cafes, such as M60, serve great coffee and delicious cakes.
 Since you’re already in the neighbourhood, continue toward Calea Victoriei, where most attractions are located.
 Check out the Museum of Collections, the National Museum of Art of Romania or the George Enescu Museum, all located among Bucharest’s busiest historic avenue.